HVJ Associates

-HVJ Associates is an American geotechnical engineering firm based in Houston, Texas, United States.
+HVJ Associates is an American geotechnical engineering firm based in Houston, Texas.
 It is the largest minority-owned firm in Texas.

 History

-It was founded in 1985 by an African-American civil engineer, Herb Johnson.
-Johnson has also endowed a professorship in the name of Oswald Rendon-Herrero at the Mississippi State University.
+HVJ Associates was founded in 1985 by an African-American civil engineer, Herb Johnson.
+Johnson has endowed a professorship in the name of Oswald Rendon-Herrero at the Mississippi State University.

-In 1994, it was included in Inc. 500 companies.
+In 1994, HVJ was included in Inc. 500 companies.

-In 2017, it received ACPA award for concrete-related work.
+In 2017, HVJ received ACPA award for concrete-related work.

-In 2019, it was included in Engineering News-Record (ENR) Top 500 Design Firms list.
+In 2019, 2020, and 2021, HVJ was included in Engineering News-Record (ENR) Top 500 Design Firms list.

-In 2020, it was included in ENR Top 500 Design Firms list.

-In 2021, it was again included in ENR Top 500 Design Firms list.

 Franchising

-HVJ also operates a franchising model in which they start an office in a new location.
-After starting the branch, they implement the working culture of the firm, while training the branch manager.
-Once the revenue threshold is reached, the branch is converted into an independently-owned franchise with an asset purchase agreement.
+HVJ Associates operates a franchising model in which it establishes offices in new locations.
+The firm implements its operating model and trains the branch manager.
+Once a revenue threshold is met, the branch is converted into an independently owned franchise through an asset purchase agreement.